 Here’s a rite for you to sample or deepen shamanic imaging before or after breathwork.

 Play Journey of the Drums (or other shamanic drum music) while you lie on your back, eyes closed.

 Imagine you’ve abstained from sex all week.
 You fasted, alone and awake, two days.
 Late this afternoon you steamed two hours in the sweatlodge, then jumped in the river.

-Now, as dark descends, you sit in the ceremonial hut, feeling the psychedelic you took at sunset coming on.
+Now, as darkness descends, you sit in the ceremonial hut, feeling the psychedelic you took at sunset coming on.
 Your costumed and masked buddies and kin drum, shake rattles, click sticks, ring bells, dance, chant, support you.